 Potential Impacts.
-Three special-status vascular plant species are known to occur in the vicinity of the Project Site, California jewel-flower (Caulanthus californicus), San Joaquin woolly threads (Monolopia congdonii), and round leaved filaree (California macrophylla) (see Table 1).
-Due to the many decades of agricultural disturbance of the Project Site and Gen-Tie corridor, habitat for these three plant species are absent.
-Therefore, the planned solar project and Gen-Tie line would not affect regional populations of these species and potential impacts would be less-than-significant.
+Three special-status vascular plant species are known to occur in the vicinity of the Project Site: California jewelflower (Caulanthus californicus), Kern mallow (Eremalche parry ssp. kernensis), and San Joaquin woolly threads (Monolopia congdonii) (see Table 1).
+Due to the many decades of agricultural disturbance of the Project Site and Access Corridor, habitat for these three plant species are absent.
+Therefore, the planned solar project and access corridor would not affect regional populations of these species and potential impacts would be less-thansignificant.